Using radioactive materials, Nuclear Medicine Technologists visualize functioning organs.

 Applicant must have earned a final grade of “C” or better in order for the courses listed above to transfer.

 - Graduate achievement data is an indicator of program effectiveness, demonstrating the extent to which a program achieves its goals.
-The current report on graduate achievement data, identified by program, is available on the JRCNMT website by clicking on the following link: Graduate Outcomes Report
+The current report on graduate achievement data, identified by program, is available on the JRCNMT website by clicking on the following link: Graduate Achievement Report

 The cost of the Baptist Health School of Nuclear Medicine Technology varies depending on the individual student.
 Please download the Allied Health cost plan for estimated costs.